fkiwy/unTimely_Catalog_explorer/README.md

 ## Module dependencies

-The Python Standard Library, NumPy, Matplotlib, Pillow (PIL Fork), Certifi, Scipy, Astropy and Reproject (which is an Astropy affiliated package)
+The Python Standard Library, NumPy, Pandas, Matplotlib, Pillow (PIL Fork), Certifi, Scipy, Astropy and Reproject (which is an Astropy affiliated package)

 ## Installation